“We are what we think. All that we are arises with our thoughts. With our thoughts, we make the world.”Buddha

 Do you want to experience one right now?

 OK.
 I want you to imagine that you’re looking at a fruit basket in front of you.
 Pick out the biggest, juiciest-looking lemon from the basket.
 Next, reach for a cutting board and cut the lemon in wedges.
 As you do so, you see the lemon juice run out underneath the cutting board.
 You take one wedge of lemon and hold it up to your nose and smell the refreshing fragrant citrus oil scent.
 You then stick the fleshy part of the lemon into your mouth…then give the juicy pulp a nice squeeze with your mouth.
 As you’re imagining this, your mouth, if like mine, is producing saliva, the muscles around your face may be contracting, and perhaps you have even swallowed the imaginary juice.

 Now, why did this happen?
 Your physical reality didn’t change one bit, but your physiology or your body responded like there was a new stimulus in your environment – the lemon.

 The reason is the power of your mind.

 Change Your Thoughts To Change Your Reality

 You’ve just experienced your ability to shift your reality using your mind.

-This also happens when you have nightmares and wake up with your heart pounding and body in cold sweat.
+This also happens when you have nightmares and wake up with your heart pounding and your body in a cold sweat.

 Perhaps thinking about the death of a loved one or pet can move you to tears.

-Maybe worrying about the presentation or project due date in the future makes your stomach turn or drop.
+Maybe worrying about a presentation or a due date in the future makes your stomach turn or drop.

 Or remembering the time you were wronged by someone makes your throat tighten.

 And thinking about someone you miss deeply, you feel your chest ache and cave.

 All of these examples show us that our thoughts alone can change our physiology.